West Berlin: Period following the building of the Berlin Wall

 After the Berlin Wall was constructed in 1961, West German Chancellor Konrad Adenauer suggested to U.S. President John F. Kennedy that the United States propose a swap of West Berlin with Thuringia and parts of Saxony and Mecklenburg; the city's population would have been relocated to West Germany.
 Adenauer did not believe that the Soviets would accept the offer because East Germany would lose important industry, but hoped that making the proposal would reduce tensions between the western and eastern blocs, and perhaps hurt relations between the USSR and East Germany if they disagreed on accepting the offer.
 While the Kennedy administration seriously considered the idea, it did not make the proposal to the Soviet Union.

-NATO also took an increased interest in the specific issue related to West Berlin, and drafted plans to ensure to defend the city against an eventual attack from the East.
+NATO also took an increased interest in the specific issue related to West Berlin, and drafted plans to ensure to defend the city against a possible attack from the East.
 A tripartite planning group known as LIVE OAK, working together with NATO, was entrusted with potential military responses to any crisis.